 Chewy Peanut Butter Cookies

 These are the best chewy peanut butter cookies!
 They're super easy to make, with extra chewy centers, lots of peanut butter flavor, crispy edges and the perfect "bite".
 Find the recipe here.

-If you end up using these ideas to put together cookie boxes please leave a star review!
-Also, tag me on Instagram @inbloombakery_ so I can see!
+If you end up using these ideas to put together cookie boxes please tag me on Instagram @inbloombakery_ so I can see!
 Follow me on Pinterest for other dessert ideas!
 Merry Christmas to you and yours!